istio/proxy/src/envoy/http/mixer/README.md

 You can set metadata field `uid` for filter `mixer` to a string value in the per-host metadata in the EDS response.
-That will override the value of the attribute sent to the telemetry service.
+That will override the value of the attribute `destination.uid` sent to the telemetry service.